UBC-DSCI/dsci-100-student-python/README.md

 ### Device/Browser

 Students are responsible for using a device and browser compatible with all functionality of Canvas.
-Chrome or Firefox browsers are recommended; Safari has had issues with Canvas quizzes in the past.
+Chrome or Firefox browsers are recommended; Safari has had issues with Canvas exams in the past.

 ### Missed Final Exam

-Students who miss the final quiz must report to their faculty advising office within 72 hours of the missed exam, and must supply supporting documentation.
+Students who miss the final exam must report to their faculty advising office within 72 hours of the missed exam, and must supply supporting documentation.
 Only your faculty advising office can grant deferred standing in a course.
 You must also notify your instructor prior to (if possible) or immediately after the exam.
 Your instructor will let you know when you are expected to write your deferred exam.
 Deferred exams will ONLY be provided to students who have applied for and received deferred standing from their faculty.

 ### Academic Concession Policy

-Please see [UBC's concession policy](http://www.calendar.ubc.ca/vancouver/index.cfm?tree=3,329,0,0) for detailed information on dealing with missed coursework, quizzes, and exams under circumstances of an acute and unanticipated nature.
+Please see [UBC's concession policy](http://www.calendar.ubc.ca/vancouver/index.cfm?tree=3,329,0,0) for detailed information on dealing with missed coursework and exams under circumstances of an acute and unanticipated nature.

 See our Canvas homepage for the academic concession form.